albar965/albar965.github.io/littlenavmap-faq.md

 This is a very complex task.

-For **FSX or Perpar3D** you can use the [Airport Design Editor](https://www.scruffyducksoftware.com/airport-design-editor), add procedures to the airport and then switch off Navigraph in the scenery library menu.
-LNM will read the procedures from your add-on airport and you can use them like the others.
+For **FSX or Perpar3D** you can use the [Airport Design Editor](https://www.scruffyducksoftware.com/airport-design-editor), add procedures to the airport and then switch off Navigraph in the scenery library menu. _Little Navmap_ will read the procedures from your add-on airport and you can use them like the others.

 **X-Plane**: You can try to create a CIFP file but this is very complex and not recommended as stated on the page [here](https://developer.x-plane.com/?article=navdata-in-x-plane-11#How_do_I_make_my_own_approach_No_hand_editing_please).